Published on

 await builder.Build().RunAsync();

-in this configuration, we set up redis. you need to install Aspire.Hosting.Redis package.
+In this configuration, we set up Redis.
+You need to install the Aspire.Hosting.Redis package.

 Api/Program.cs